jshreyans/NodeSA/README.md

 # Building a basic shopping app

-The webapp uses Express.js for the backend (API based) and a MongoDB database.
-EJS is used to serve views.
+The webapp uses Express.js for the backend (API based) and EJS to serve views.

 ### Connecting to MongoDB
 It uses MongoDB(Atlas) as the database.
 For a detailed guide on how to connect to a Mongo database, refer to these links: